haileytapia/portfolio/SplunkStyleGuideAdditions.md

 {:  .about }
 > As a Technical Writer Intern at Splunk, I created and revised various pieces of content for the _Splunk Style Guide_, the writing style reference for Splunk documentation and products.

-This document contains the sections of the _Splunk Style Guide_ to which I contributed:
+This document contains the sections of the _Splunk Style Guide_ (_SG_) to which I contributed:

 - TOC
 {:toc}

 ## Numbers

-This section contains guidelines for using numbers in Splunk documentation.
+This section of the _SG_ contains guidelines for using numbers in Splunk documentation.

 ### [When to use numerals]()